aunguyen/ANChat/README.md

 NOTE:
 - Please do a "pod install" before you can run project
 - I'm using free firebase account so there might be some slow and limit experiences.
+- There are some missing features and it's not complet yet.

+THANKS FOR SPENDING YOUR TIME.

+AU NGUYEN.